 - Staff members or students who have direct contact with a particular patient or former patient of any Serenity Lane program shall not have, seek, or request a sexual relationship or sexual contact with that patient or former patient at any time.

-- Staff members or students who have not had direct contact with a particular patient or former patient of any Serenity Lane program should not have, seek, or request a sexual relationship or sexual contact with that patient or former patient for a period of at least two years following that patient’s receipt of Serenity Lane services.
+- Staff members who have not had direct contact with a particular patient or former patient of any Serenity Lane program should not have, seek, or request a sexual relationship or sexual contact with that patient or former patient for a period of at least two years following that patient’s receipt of Serenity Lane services.

-- All staff members or students shall not have or seek to have a personal, professional, or business relationship or contact with any patient for a period of at least two years following the patient’s receipt of Serenity Lane services.
+- All staff members shall not have or seek to have a personal, professional, or business relationship or contact with any patient for a period of at least two years following the patient’s receipt of Serenity Lane services.

-- Relationships between staff members or students and current or former patients or clients within Twelve Step recovery fellowships and other fellowships are sometimes unavoidable.
+- Relationships between staff members and current or former patients or clients within Twelve Step recovery fellowships and other fellowships are sometimes unavoidable.
 In such cases, the relationships are to be maintained at a group level rather than a one-on-one level.
 These guidelines apply to the time a current or former patient participates in any Serenity Lane program and for the period established for personal relations as noted above.

-- Staff members or students will be aware that because of their ability to influence and alter the lives of others, they must exercise special care when making public their professional recommendations and opinions through testimony or other public statements.
+- Staff members will be aware that because of their ability to influence and alter the lives of others, they must exercise special care when making public their professional recommendations and opinions through testimony or other public statements.

+XI.
 Responsibility to the Profession

 - Staff members remain accountable to the standards of the profession when acting as members or employees of organizations.

-- Staff members and students are concerned with developing laws and regulations pertaining to their field that serve the public interest, and with altering such laws and regulations that are not in the public interest.
+- Staff members are concerned with developing laws and regulations pertaining to their field that serve the public interest, and with altering such laws and regulations that are not in the public interest.

-- Staff members and students recognize that personal problems and conflicts may interfere with professional effectiveness.
+- Staff members recognize that personal problems and conflicts may interfere with professional effectiveness.
 Accordingly, they refrain from undertaking any activity in which their personal problems are likely to lead to inadequate performance or harm to a patient or colleague.
 If engaged in such activity when they become aware of their personal problems, it is the staff member’s or student’s obligation to bring this to the attention of his or her immediate supervisor so that a determination can be made as to whether they should suspend, terminate or limit the scope of their professional activity.

+XII.
 Witnessing of documents

-Unless approved by the President/CEO, Vice President of Administration/Finance, or designee, no staff member shall act as witness to any document, for example, a will or advance directive, for a patient except Serenity Lane generated forms.
+Unless approved by the President/CEO, or the Vice President of Administration/Finance, or designee, no staff member shall act as witness to any document, for example, a will or advance directive, for a patient except Serenity Lane generated forms.
 See Notary Services Policy for more information.

+XIII.
 Candor with Management, Auditors, and Counsel

 Staff members are expected to maintain complete and open communication with management regarding Serenity Lane matters.
-Any staff member or student deliberately concealing information or misleading management, auditors, or counsel shall be sanctioned up to dismissal and referral to a prosecutor for possible criminal justice action.
+Any staff member deliberately concealing information or misleading management, auditors, or counsel shall be sanctioned up to dismissal and referral to a prosecutor for possible criminal justice action.

+XIV.
 Implementation of the Code of Ethics

+XV.
 Violations of the Code of Ethics

-Any suspected violations of this Code of Ethics shall be referred to the President/CEO, Vice President of Administration/Finance or designee.
+Any suspected violations of this Code of Ethics shall be referred to the President/CEO, or the Vice President of Administration/Finance, or designee.
 Violations of this Code of Ethics may be grounds for disciplinary action, up to and including dismissal and referral to a prosecutor for possible criminal justice action.
 In situations where infractions of the Code may have violated federal or state law, such infractions will be disclosed as appropriate, and reported to enforcement agencies as required.